BrunoCostaGH/42cursus-libft/README.md

 - Download the latest release.
 - Include the libft header file in the project's header file or in the project's source files independently.
-- Compile project with the provided static library file (.a).
+- Compile the project with the provided static library file (.a).

 ## Libft Reference